CVE-2025-32791

 CVE-2025-32791 is a medium-severity Exposure of Sensitive Information Due to Incompatible Policies (CWE-213) vulnerability.
 Its CVSS base score is 4.3 (Medium).

-Operationally, ranked in the top 43.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked at the 19th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References